-The Company has only one class of equity shares.
+The Company has only one class of equity shares (Common stock, no par value).
 Each shareholder is entitled to one vote per share held.
 The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.